richelbilderbeek/singularity_blog_post/README.md

 I do suggest to prefer to select a well-crafted container to extend, over writing one from scratch.

+## Acknowledgements

+The computations and data handling were enabled by resources provided by the Swedish National Infrastructure for Computing (SNIC) at UPPMAX partially funded by the Swedish Research Council through grant agreement no. 2018-05973.

 ## References

  * [1] Kristiina Ausmees, Carl Nettelblad, A deep learning framework for characterization of genotype data, G3 Genes|Genomes|Genetics, 2022;, jkac020, [https://doi.org/10.1093/g3journal/jkac020](https://doi.org/10.1093/g3journal/jkac020)